-In the event that a patient is dealing with a missing tooth, a dental implant is an option that they can utilize instead of a dental bridge, depending on the situation.
+In the event that a patient at our Albuquerque, NM, practice is dealing with a missing tooth, a dental implant is an option that we can utilize instead of a dental bridge, depending on the situation.
 A dental implant is a surgical grade titanium post placed in the jawbone, designed to replace a single tooth or multiple missing teeth.
 Dental implants may be restored with a single crown and abutment, a fixed partial denture, or an implant retained full denture.

 Natural tooth

 Unlike a bridge, an implant does not cause any damage to the surrounding teeth and is a reliable and efficient way of preserving the natural anatomy of the mouth and jaw.
 Because it functions as an artificial tooth root, dental implants can also help patients with loose fitting dentures due to the damaged structure of their jaw and mouth.

 When properly maintained, dental implants are shown to last for a lifetime and are one of the most successful methods of helping clients deal with missing teeth.

 Missing teeth- It’s never exciting to have a tooth pulled!
 It can also be very difficult and unhealthy to live life with missing teeth.
 In the unfortunate event you suffer from tooth loss, we have several options to help replace the function and esthetics of your missing teeth.

 If you only need one tooth replaced, a dental implant is a great way to restore both the root and crown of the tooth that has been lost.
 When the root and the crown are both replaced, it helps preserve bone and protect the adjacent teeth long-term.
 This treatment option feels most like a natural tooth and is often the most esthetic option for a single tooth replacement.